kissmybutton/motorcortex-textfxs/README.md

 | fontSize |  size of the font  |  number |
 | reverce |  reverse tha animation after finish  |  boolean |

+## Font
+if like to change the font you need to include it in to root clip properties

 # Just add your incident to any clip